alex-courtis/way-displays/README.md

 The description does contain information about how it is connected, so strip that out.
 In the above example, you would use the description `Monitor Maker ABC123`.

+The name should be at least 3 characters long, to avoid any unwanted extra matches.

 </details>

 # Command Line Configuration